elastisys/compliantkubernetes/docs/adr/0023-allow-snippets-annotations.md

 * Allow `the use of "config-snippets annotations" with Ingress` by default.
 * Disallow `the use of "config-snippets annotations" with Ingress` by default.
 * Never allow `the use of "config-snippets annotations" with Ingress`.
-* Allow `the use of "config-snippets annotations" with Ingress`, but only after application developer accepted the downtime and security risks.
+* Allow `the use of "config-snippets annotations" with Ingress`, but only after Application Developer accepted the downtime and security risks.

 ## Decision Outcome

-Chosen option: Allow `the use of "config-snippets annotations" with Ingress`, but only after application developer accepted the downtime and security risks.
+Chosen option: Allow `the use of "config-snippets annotations" with Ingress`, but only after Application Developer accepted the downtime and security risks.

 ### Positive Consequences

-* Several use-cases commonly requested by application developers can be satisfied.
+* Several use-cases commonly requested by Application Developers can be satisfied.

 ### Negative Consequences

-* Platform security is at a small risk if this feature is misused by application developers.
+* Platform security is at a small risk if this feature is misused by Application Developers.
-* Platform stability is at a small risk if this feature is misused by application developers.
+* Platform stability is at a small risk if this feature is misused by Application Developers.

 ## Recommendation to Platform Administrators

-If you enable this feature, then make sure application developers understand and accept the added stability and security risks.
+If you enable this feature, then make sure Application Developers understand and accept the added stability and security risks.
 A message as follows could be used:
 ```
 Hello!